wienslab/wienslab.github.io/_pages/research.md

      :hospital:  barriers to healthcare access <br/>
      🧪  limited testing resources <br/>

-In our lab, we focus on better understanding these "unobserved" infections in three main areas of research:
+In our lab, we focus on better understanding these "unobserved" infections in two main areas of funded research:

 ### I. Understanding the role of mild & asymptomatic infections in cholera transmission